-On behalf of Kadish & Anthony Law Group posted in Construction Litigation on Wednesday, August 7, 2019.
+On behalf of Kadish & Associates Law Group posted in Construction Litigation on Wednesday, August 7, 2019.

 Many people don’t realize that the condition of the soil can have a big impact on the suitability of the location they are planning to build a home.
 When a home is built on an unsuitable foundation, stability issues that compromise the home can occur.
 There are several things that can compromise the quality of the soil, so it might be best to contact a soil engineer to determine if anything needs to be done prior to the start of building.